7 DIY Litter Box Ideas Your Cat Will Love

 Repurposing The Pool

-For cats that really like a wide amount of space (or, if you’re a client of mine and we’re testing out a variety of litters at once), you can really go big with a kiddie or pet pool.
-These are nice and wide so your cat will have a lot of room to move around and decide where to go in it!
-Yes, they take up space, but if your cat really wants a nice, big area to do their business in, you don’t get much better than a pool.
+Children’s pools are wide so your cat will have a lot of room to move around and decide where to go.
+Yes, they take up floor space, but if your cat really wants a nice, big area to do their business in, you don’t get much bigger than a pool.

+If you’re concerned about the high edges, cut out a lower entry in one side.
 That’s a theme with this guide, isn’t it?
 When in doubt, cut something out.

 Alternatively, you can repurpose something else to act like stairs.
-Whatever you use, it may have pee or poop on it so you’ll want it to be easy to clean.
-A great option is a plastic spice rack as they are usually at a gentle slope and there are many plastic options available.
-Keep in mind that it may not quite get close enough to the top of the pool to fully get your cat over the edge so you may want to still cut the edge down a couple of inches.
-Don’t fret about the edges being permanently cut down as I certainly hope you aren’t planning to reuse the pool for swimming.
+Whatever you use, it may get pee or poop on it so pick something easy to clean.
+A plastic spice rack usually has a gentle slope so you can clean them easily if they get dirty.
+Keep in mind that a spice rack may not quite get close enough to the top of the pool to fully get your cat over the edge so you might still need to cut down part of the pool’s wall.

 You’ll be seeing litter boxes everywhere!
 Photo by Engin Akyurt